hallamlab/TreeSAPP/docs/Marker_package_creation_tutorial.md

 ## Ingredients

-The script we will need to use for this tutorial is `create_treesapp_refpkg.py`.
+The subcommand we will need to use for this tutorial is `treesapp create`.
- It is packaged within the TreeSAPP GitHub repository and has been used extensively to build all the reference packages available.
+It has been used extensively to build all the TreeSAPP reference packages available.
 The most basic usage of this pipeline is visualized below:

 ![alt text](https://github.com/hallamlab/TreeSAPP/blob/master/dev_utils/Create_TreeSAPP_RefPkg_pipeline.png)

-As you can see `create_treesapp_refpkg.py` depends on several other open source software.
+As you can see `treesapp create` depends on several other open source software.
-Many of these are also dependencies of `treesapp.py` (e.g. HMMER, RAxML) but some are not.
+Many of these are also dependencies of `treesapp assign` (e.g. HMMER, RAxML) but some are not.
 These are: MAFFT, TrimAl, USEARCH and potentially FastTree if you're interested in `fast` mode as well as the Python package BioPython (>1.67).

 Last but not least: the input sequences.
 To promote transparency and reproducibility, TreeSAPP assumes that the sequences (either nucleotide or protein) are accessioned on the NCBI and therefore, available through Entrez through BioPython's Entrez API.
-This allows TreeSAPP to automatically determine the taxonomic lineage assigned to each sequence without this information being provided by other means (manual or in a mapping file... basically leading to more work for you!).
+This allows TreeSAPP to automatically determine the taxonomic lineage assigned to each sequence without this information being provided by other means
+ (manual or in a mapping file... basically leading to more work for you!).
  However, seeing as folks will invariably want to work with the latest and greatest sequences, and don't like being restricted there is a way to semi-automatically include lineage information